Gsbansal10/Averages-and-Allegation/Averages-Introduction.md

 \qquad \quad = \frac{(21 + 21) + (1-1)}{2}
 $$

 If you observe carefully, you will find that the surplus of $1$ above $21$ and the deficiency of $1$ below $21$ will cancel each other out so we get $21$ as the average.
+So they have to be equal.

 ### Visualisation from the middle